cbg-ethz/cowwid/README.md

 - `tallymut_line.tsv` - table of all variant-characteristic mutations found

-## Generate the plot
+## Generate the plot: Heatmaps

-The third notebook - `ww_smoothing_cov.ipynb` - performs the smoothing and generates the plots.
+The third notebook - `ww_heatmaps_cov.ipynb` - generates the heatmaps plots.

 ### Input

 - `tallymut_line.tsv` - table of all variant-characteristic mutations generated by the previous notebook.
 - `working/ww-cooc.csv` - table with coocurrences

-> **Note:** unlike the notebook `ww_smoothing.ipynb` used in the article, posterior probabilities of the local haplotype generated by ShoRAH are not taken into account presently.
+> **Note:** unlike the notebook `pangolin/cojac/notebooks/ww_smoothing.ipynb` used in the article, posterior probabilities of the local haplotype generated by ShoRAH are not taken into account presently.

 ### Configuration